 - Leave the evacuation area only when the authorities declare that it's safe to return home.

-- Remove water that has accumulated in containers, cans, tires, and pots to keep mosquitos from breeding.
+- Remove water in containers, cans, tires, and pots to keep mosquitos from breeding.

 - Inspect your vehicle for any damage caused by flooding.